From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Quantum advantage with two body interactions

 We devote this section to prove that having a one-axis twisting Hamiltonian ($H_C = S_x^2$) as a control term is enough to have a quantum advantage when the signal is a magnetic field in the $z$ direction ($H_S = S_z$).
 Namely, assuming the following system:

 where $a$ is just a term that dictates the strength of our interaction.
 With this system, we can achieve a QFI in the long-time regime of

-under the following assumptions: the interaction is stronger than the field we are trying to measure $\theta/a \approx 0$.
-We also choose an odd number of particles and assume that the initial state of such particles is that all of them are pointing in the $+y$ direction in the Bloch sphere.
+assuming that we can choose an odd number of particles and assume that the initial state of such particles is that all of them are pointing in the $+y$ direction in the Bloch sphere.
 That is, assume that the particles are in an initial state $\ket{\psi} = \ket{+y}^{\otimes N}$.
+Finally, we set $\theta = 0$.

 \begin{proof} We start the proof by recalling and introducing some notation.
 As in the main text, we define $\ket{\psi_\theta(t)}$ as

 As in Appendix~\ref{app:block_dycke} we define the eigenbasis $\{\ket{S, m_x}\}_{m_x=-S/2}^{S/2}$ fulfilling $S^2\ket{S, m_x}=S(S+1)\ket{S, m_x}$ and